Here's what you can expect from the next Apple TV

 All questions will be answered on Tuesday

 Of course, this speculation all becomes irrelevant by Tuesday afternoon.
-CNET will be covering the Apple event live, starting at noon ET, 9 a.m.
-PT.
+CNET will be covering the Apple event live, starting at 9 a.m.
+PT (noon ET, 5 p.m.
+UK, 2 a.m.
+AEST).

 Apple Sept.
 12 iPhone event live coverage: Follow CNET's liveblog in real-time.